Local Development

 Webhook ingest service

-When you run docker/compose.core.yaml or the server/webhook-ingest/compose.yaml stack, set the webhook secrets up front so signature checks succeed:
+When you run docker/compose.core.yaml or start the webhook ingest service locally, set the webhook secrets up front so signature checks succeed:

 cp docker/.env.example docker/.env